Get insider access

 0.042

 The TV's HDR brightness is poor.
-It's not nearly bright enough to display HDR content properly.
 Bright highlights don't stand out, and the entire screen dims when highlights are shown in very small sections of the screen.
-This TV doesn't provide a good HDR experience.
+Overall, this TV doesn't provide a good HDR experience.

 These measurements are after calibrating the HDR white point with the following settings: